 If you look at the careers page for the replacement role of myself, you’ll see a term.

-Gitpodification literally means spamming popular open source repositories with pull requests designed as billboards that advertise the virtues of Gitpod under OKR where employees are micromanaged in retrospect as to why a maintainer didn’t accept/merge the
+Gitpodification means spamming popular open source repositories with pull requests designed as billboards that advertise the virtues of Gitpod under OKR where employees are micromanaged in retrospect as to why a maintainer didn’t accept/merge the

 Open in Gitpod in the readme of the project.

 All evidence that this activity has been occurring is public.
 I tried, again and again, to educate leadership that spamming open-source as a growth strategy is a super bad idea.
+Gitpod has tried Gitpodification once before, and when feedback from the open-source community that this activity was harming the brand was relayed back to my 1-up my concerns were dismissed and told to "just do it anyway using your personal GitHub account".

 Microsoft is strategically evicting Gitpod